max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

-stopAllDelays() : DoDelay array
+getAllDelays() : DoDelay array
-	Instantly stops all delays created using 'DoDelay'.
-This is useful if you want to create a quick reset function for your lens without managing all the created delays throughout your project.
+	Returns all delays created using 'DoDelay'.
+This includes expired delays.